drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L05/slides.md

 - $\mu$ is the mean of the data
 - $\sigma$ is the standard deviation of the data

 A z-score of 3 or -3 is often used as a threshold for identifying outliers.
+Please note, z-score is best used when the data is normally distributed.

 <!--s-->

-## Data Cleaning | Identifying Anomalies with IQR
+## Identifying Anomalies with IQR

 The interquartile range (IQR) is a measure of statistical dispersion, or how spread out the data is.
 It is calculated as the difference between the 75th percentile (Q3) and the 25th percentile (Q1) of the data.